ipfs/js-ipfs/examples/circuit-relaying/README.md

 ### 4. Dial the two browser nodes using a `/p2p-circuit` address

-Now that both browsers are running side by side (as shown in the first screenshot), let's get them connected to each other.
+Now that our browsers are both connected to the relay peer, let's get them connected to each other.
 Head out to the `Addresses` box in one of the tabs, copy the `/p2p-circuit` address and then paste it into the `Connect to Peer` box in the other tab.
 Repeat these steps on the second tab.

 ![](./img/img5.png)